bdw429s/CommentEmailer/readme.md

 There is no need for commenters on your blog to subscribe.
 The is also no way for them to unsubscribe-- if someone doesn't want to get further E-mails, then just remove their E-mail address from their comment.

-This module is just a stop gap until full notication support is introduced in ContentBox 2.0.
+This module is just a stop gap until full notification support is introduced in ContentBox 2.0.
 https://ortussolutions.atlassian.net/browse/CONTENTBOX-25

 Much of this code was adapted from code Andrew Scott (http://andyscott.id.au/) shared on the ContentBox List.